JuliaDiff/SparseDiffTools.jl/README.md

                             sparsity = nothing)
 ```

+Notice that if a sparsity pattern is not supplied then the built Jacobian will
+be the compressed Jacobian: `sparsity` must be a sparse matrix with the appropriate
+sparsity pattern to allow for decompression.

 This call will allocate the cache variables each time.
 To avoid allocating the
 cache, construct the cache in advance: